Potential clients often ask what is it that I do that they can’t with their digital camera. One thing: solve problems. Here’s an example.

 To reduce flair from the windows, we covered as much of the window as we could with black plastic (below right).

 Now we were ready to make the panoramic shot.
 In post production, I stitched the images together, balanced the different colors of light (bluish near the front windows, yellow with a little green under the mezzanine, etc. Then I layered in the shot of the now-sparkling logo.
-Click on the image below for a larger view.

 Can your iPhone camera do this?